mwpowellhtx/nngcpp/README.md

 Much of the wrapper functionality has been fully tested and vetted under 64-bit Windows 7 Professional SP1.
 There are one or two areas that are known issues which I will document a little later on.

 I am leveraging [Catch v1.10](http://github.com/philsquared/Catch/releases/tag/v1.10.0) at the present time in order to facilitate unit testing.
-I've even written a handful of helpful extensions and features complimenting the library, as well as provided feedback contributing to the Catch team's v2.0 when it finally gets released.
+I've even written a handful of helpful extensions and features complementing the library, as well as provided feedback contributing to the Catch team's v2.0 when it finally gets released.
 In the meanwhile, I have found it to work fairly well but for a few glaring deficiencies.

 * Lack of exception level filtering.
 I've provided a [crude Exception Matcher](http://github.com/mwpowellhtx/cppnngswig/blob/master/swig/cpp/tests/catch/catch_nng_exception_matcher.hpp) for this purpose, but first-class support is on the way that I know of (Catch v2.0).